plandes/util/doc/config.md

 db = call({'param': {'method': 'print_employees', 'format': 'short'}}): tracker
 ```
 This sets the `db` parameter on the `employees` instance to the return value of
 the tracker's `print_employees` method.
+The remaining parameters are passed to
+the method, which is `format = short` in this example.

-The `method` parameter may be omitted
-if the referenced instance is *Callable*.
+The `method` parameter may be omitted if the referenced instance is *Callable*,
+but the curly braces are needed in the parenthesis (i.e. `call({})`).
+Instead
+of calling a method, an attribute or property is accessed by replacing `method`
+with `attribute`.

 ### Tree